-Karen established Griff's Golf League back in 1995; Karen organized a group of family and friends to form the league.
+Founder: Karen Griffith Karen established Griff's Golf League back in 1995; Karen organized a group of family and friends to form the league.
 She was responsible for reserving our position and tee times at Lakes of Taylor when the course opened its doors for the first time.
-Karen now lives in Colorado and she still doesn’t miss a round of golf at Lakes when she comes to town.
-19 years later Griff’s Golf League continues to enjoy the legacy Karen has left in our hands to preserve and carry on the spirit of great golfing with family and friends.
-All who golf on Griff’s Golf League should recognize all the hard work Karen put into developing this league to brand “Griff’s Golf League the Best League at Lakes of Taylor”.
+Karen lived in Colorado until her passing in 2017.
+23 years later Griff’s Golf League continues to enjoy the legacy Karen has left in our hands to preserve and carry on the spirit of great golfing with family and friends.
+All who golf on Griff’s Golf League should be grateful for all the hard work Karen put into developing this league to brand “Griff’s Golf League the Best League at Lakes of Taylor”.

 Vice President & Secretary:Terry & Lori work tirelessly organizing league members, rosters, schedules, results, and all other league activities.
 We should all be thankful that the two of them are extremely generous to sacrifice their time and efforts to make sure Griff’s Golf League remains the Best League at Lakes of Taylor.

 Administrator:What can I say here, after all, I'm the one who creates this stuff, all I can say is we're all blessed to have the Best League at Lakes of Taylor.

 - Chodzko, Tom

 - Murowski, Mary

 - O'Brien, Jim